 Make it lower in fat: I would argue that this bread contains a healthy amount of fat, but you can replace the oil with applesauce if you’re following a low-fat diet.

-If you love this recipe: You will also love my pumpkin bread, banana muffins and pumpkin muffins and banana nut scones!
+If you love this recipe: You will also love my banana muffins, banana cake with cream cheese frosting, healthy pumpkin bread and pumpkin muffins.
+Here are all of my baked goods and banana recipes.

 Recommended equipment: I am totally in love with my Fiesta Loaf Pan in Turquoise (affiliate link).